rwaldron/johnny-five/README.md

 When you are finished testing locally, you can run `yarn @code-dot-org/johnny-five` to install the npm package instead of the local package.

-An advantage of using `yarn add` is that when you run the Apps dashboard server locally, you will be able access the App lab with the enabled Maker Toolkit using your browser (no need to use the Maker app).
-The disadvantages of using `yarn add` are that changes in @code-dot-org/johnny-five are not automatically transferred to @code-dot-org/code-dot-org/apps/node_modules so that you must run `yarn add <file-path-to-local-folder>` again after any changes in the local johnny-five package.
+Note that a copy of the local johnny-five package was added to your node_modules directory so that changes in @code-dot-org/johnny-five are not automatically transferred to @code-dot-org/code-dot-org/apps/node_modules.
+Thus, you must run `yarn add <file-path-to-local-folder>` again after any changes in the local johnny-five package.

 In addition, there are changes to your package.json and yarn.lock locally that you do not want to commit.

-For both options, Apps will now reference your local @code-dot-org/johnny-five repository rather than the npm package.
-If you make local changes to your repo, you can rebuild apps (via `yarn run build` in code-dot-org/apps) to communicate these changes to apps.

 ## Testing